twinfoundation/logging/packages/logging-models/docs/reference/classes/SystemLoggingConnector.md

 The options for the server.

-• **options.loggingConnectorType**: `string`
+• **options.loggingConnectorType?**: `string`

-The type of the logging connector to use, if undefined, no logging will happen.
+The type of the logging connector to use, defaults to "logging".

 • **options.systemPartitionId**: `string`